wkumari/draft-wkumari-opsawg-sdi/README.md

    no staff of its own often requires that an employee physically travel to the location to perform the initial install and configuration, even in shared facilities with "remote-hands" type support.
-In many cases, this could be avoided if there were a secure way to initially provision the device.
+In many cases, this could be avoided if there were an easy way to transfer the initial configuration to a new device, while still maintaining confidentiality of the configuration.

-   This document extends existing vendor proprietary auto-install to make the process more secure.
+   This document extends existing vendor proprietary auto-install to provide confidentiality to initial configuration during bootstrapping of the device.

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,